 promises >> Conditions to living in the spirit >>

-promise is encouraging and full of good hope, but walking by the Spirit
+promise is very encouraging and full of good hope, but walking in the Spirit

-rejection even from some of those of our own brothers who don't share
+rejection even from some of our own brothers and sisters who don't share

 offend anyone, but this offends God.